 Recipe Adaptations:

-• Boneless chicken breasts work too – the exact baking time will vary depending on how thick the skinless chicken breasts are and their temperature going into the oven.
-For this reason, rely on a thermometer to determine the final cooking time.
+- Boneless chicken breasts work too – the exact baking time varies depending on how thick the skinless chicken breasts are and their temperature going into the oven.
+Rely on a thermometer to determine the final cooking time.

-• Add Mediterranean spices like Sumac or a homemade spice mix to the chicken marinade if you love them and have them on hand.
+- Add 1 to 2 teaspoons of Mediterranean spices like Sumac or a homemade spice mix to the chicken marinade.

 Now that we’re familiar with the fresh ingredients, let’s make this sheet pan chicken recipe in a few simple steps!